Search

 Every year an appalling number of citizens of the United States arc victims of gun murders, suicides and accidents.
 In comparison with other Western, it appears that too many of these casualties reflect overly permissive firearms policies.
 The nation has seen an alarming tendency for extremists of all kinds to depend upon the ownership and use of firearms to determine the success of their respective causes.

-The National Council of Churches reaffirms its belief in the Cod-given “right to life” as fundamental and sacred.
+The National Council of Churches reaffirms its belief in the God-given “right to life” as fundamental and sacred.
 In an increasingly complex and urbanized society, it is not possible to protect life and maintain public order when individuals have unregulated access to firearms.

 Therefore, the General Board of the National Council of Churches records its support for strong and adequate legislation regulating the sale, transportation, ownership and me of firearms.
 Such legislation at the federal level should restrict the shipment and sale of firearms so as to eliminate mail-order sales to individual purchasers.
 It should also prohibit individual importation of all firearms with the exception of antique collectors’ items.
 In addition, federal statutes should limit purchases of pistols to those persons over 11 years of age and of rifles to those over 18.
 Firearms manufacturers and dealers should be required to pay adequate federal license fees and be of reputable character and without criminal record.